August 25, 2022

 Note: This is, in fact, the underlying principle of Huffman coding, which, due to this relation, is guaranteed to be optimal.

 But isn't it good if we know more?
 “The less entropy, the better, right?” you may ask.
 No. Not for many optimization problems, or in general, when working with incomplete information: Consider a problem, like feature-expectation matching, which has multiple solutions fulfilling our constraints.
 The only information which we give our solver for this problem is the feature-expectations we want to replicate.
 All solutions provided by our solver contain this information.
 Yet, they most certainly have different entropy values.
 This must mean that (at least) some solutions have additional information that we did not provide, i.e., they have a bias.
-This is illustrated in the figure below for our two distributions pp and qq:
+This is illustrated in the figure below for our two distributions and :

 By choosing the solution with maximum entropy, we choose the solution with minimal information.
 Note that all solutions already satisfy our constraints; thus we actually pick the solution that best fits our information with a minimal bias.